 Afterward, the trainer applied a few oil-based FaceGym serums and moisturizers followed by the electrical muscle stimulation device.
 This oxygen blaster was used to restore moisture in my skin, stimulate my muscles even more, and redefine my bone structure.
 The noise of the machine was scarier than it felt, which was like gentle electrical shocks.
 To be honest, this was the most intense part of the workout.
 Finally, it was cool-down time.
 My trainer pulled out a jade roller and it felt cooling, which took the heat off of my face from my workout.

 It is recommended to use a jade roller as the final step of your FaceGym workout.
-It is necessary to drain away toxins in the skin and cool down muscles—similar to stretching out your body after an intense workout.
+The ideas is that it drains away toxins in the skin and cool down muscles—similar to stretching out your body after an intense workout.